johnhooks/daisysp-wasm/README.md

 ## Things to research

-I am a total novice in both C++ and WASM, I have a lot to learn.
+I am a total novice of both C++ and WASM, I have a lot to learn.

 - I think DaisySP expects the sample to be interwoven and the Web Audio API uses a planar buffer format.
 - Need to be flexible on the number of frames per call to render.
 Googles examples expect it to be 128, though MDN warns that it could change in the future to be variable.